codefreezefi/codefreeze.fi/_sections/how-to-get-there.md

 ---
 order_no: 9
-about: "How to get there"
+about: "directions"
 contained: true
-title: "How to get there"
+title: "Directions: How to get there"
 ---